 Instance Configuration Mode

-Specify Instance Pattern
+Specify Instance Properties

 Instance Attribute Combination

-2 vCPUs, 4 GiB Memory, and Enterprise Level
+2 vCPUs, 4 GiB memory, Enterprise-level

 Select Image

-Public Image: Alibaba Cloud Linux 3.2104 LTS 64-bit
+Public Image Alibaba Cloud Linux 3.2104 LTS 64-bit

 Storage